p3r7/awesome-monome-norns/README.md

 #### _monome_ hardware companions

-Some apps are made to pair with some of other _monome_ hardware.
+Some _scripts_ are made to pair with some of other _monome_ hardware.

 The most prominent are:
- - [_grid_][hw grid doc], a keyboard mostly used for sequencer _apps_
+ - [_grid_][hw grid doc], a keyboard mostly used for sequencer _scripts_
  - [_arc_][hw arc doc], an array of knobs with sequencing functionalities
  - [_crow_][hw crow doc] for interacting with eurorack / modular synth gear

 You don't necessarily have to own any of those "peripherals" to enjoy your _norns_.
-It depends of the _apps_ you plan to use.
+It depends of the _scripts_ you plan to use.

-See [the list of _apps_ by I/O](https://github.com/p3r7/awesome-monome-norns#by-io) to see what you're missing.
+See [the list of _scripts_ by I/O](#script-by-io) to see what you're missing.

-Please note that most _apps_ assume a 128 varybright grid.
+Please note that most _scripts_ assume a 128 varybright grid.
 Older non-varybright models will work but you'll be missing some visual feedback.

 There is a [DIY _grid_ project][hw grid-neotrellis lines] that allows making one for ≃$250.
 To use it with the _norns_, patching and recompiling is required to have it recognized.
 It will work right of the bat on a PC (with _Max_, _Pure Data_...).
 It doesn't (and will certainly never) work with eurorack _monome_ modules such as [_ansible_][hw ansible doc].